ftlabs/fastclick/README.md

 }, false);
 ```

-## Credits and collaboration

-The lead developer of FastClick is Rowan Beentje at FT Labs.
-It is currently maintained by Matthew Caruana Galizia, also at FT Labs.
-All open source code released by FT Labs is licenced under the MIT licence.
-We welcome comments, feedback and suggestions.
-Please feel free to raise an issue or pull request.
-Enjoy.

 ## Usage

 Include ftscroller.js in your JavaScript bundle or add it to your HTML page like this: